wilsonmar/gapi-node/README.md

 code libraries of many languages to access all the many APIs they run in their cloud.
 (still in alpha or beta)
 Google's libraries hide the mathematics of [calculating date/time stamps, signatures, and Base64](#Keygen_dataflow) needed to authenticate computers requesting information Google holds on behalf of its users.
+In 2013, Google spent $1.6bn on its datacentres in three months, which is $6bn a year.
+That figure is nearly one-quarter of the whole venture capital expenditure in the USA for one year – rather a lot of storage.
+And it's just the start.

 Google's service around [short URLs](#short_url_services) is used as an example that does not require more server setup.